Options Trading Explained

 (Read more about how puts and calls work here.)

-As part of my directional options trading service, I send out trade alerts to members every day.
+As part of my trading service, I send out trade alerts to members every day.
 Here’s what an options trade looks like in real life:

 Buy SPLK Feb 145 Call at 7.3